 And thanks to the yachting legislation, charter yachts of all sizes operating in Spain can claim an exemption from the infamous matriculations tax.
 And non-EU-flagged superyachts are allowed to charter within Balearic waters.

 The Balearics are an ever popular charter destination, including beautiful Majorca (Mallorca), buzzing Ibiza and serene Menorca (Minorca).

 Majorca has sheltered coves to discover, and honey-stone villages set amongst olive, cherry tree and almond plantations.
-Bespoke Yacht Charter loves the Serra de Tramuntana Mountains, a World Heritage Site in the west that is an idyllic place to go hiking or mountain biking.
+And I love the Serra de Tramuntana Mountains, a World Heritage Site in the west that is an idyllic place to go hiking or mountain biking.

 Menorca has picturesque beaches and archaeological sites but it’s more low-key than Majorca or Ibiza.
 The island is a perfect escape for nature lovers – it was declared a UNESCO Biosphere Reserve in 1993 and is home to a significant habitat for wetland birds, the Parc Natural de s’Albufera des Grau.